 The Project Management Role – Superhero? or Visionary Leader?

-Much can be found on management theory and practice, when applied to projects; consequently everyone will has their own opinion, and will be right in their own contexts.
-That doesn't help you find you formulate a practical view based on experience.
+Much can be found on management theory and practice, when applied to projects; consequently everyone will have their own opinion, and will be right in their own contexts.
+That doesn’t neccessarily help you formulate a practical view based on experience.